akhinos/cf-for-k8s-gardener/doc/testing-external-databases.md

 ## Open questions

-* Are Credentials for GCP and AWS are provided by VMWare inside Concourse?
+* Will AWS credentials be provided by VMWare inside Concourse?
 * Could ytt be used to render the pipelines?
 The only drawback would be that yaml references need to be replaced by ytt functions.